Recursive Functions in Python: Concepts, Types, and Applications in Trading

 In trading, recursive functions can be utilised for various purposes, such as calculating financial indicators, analysing stock price patterns, and making trading decisions.

-Below are a couple of examples of recursive functions in Python for trading applications.
+Below is the example of recursive functions in Python for trading applications.

 Fibonacci retracement levels are popular among traders for identifying potential support and resistance levels and are a part of the price action trading strategy.
 These levels are based on the Fibonacci sequence, which can be calculated using a recursive function.